NativeScript/docs-v8/best-practices/optimizing-images.md

 In NativeScript, these images will be located in your `App_Resources/<platform>` directory for your application.
 The directory structure inside `App_Resources` mirrors that of a native Android and iOS project.
 These files are used during the native build of your application.

 For more on optimizing images for Android using the Android drawable directories, see the [Android Tips](android-tips.md#images-in-android-drawables) section of the docs.
-For more on optimizing images for iOS, see the [iOS Tips](ios-tips.md) section of the docs.

 ## Compression